ankitsingh2105/Linkedin-Editor/README.md

    cd linkedin-editor

 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer Mode** by toggling the switch in the top-right corner.
+4. Do an `npm run build` command to create a dist folder.
-4. Click **Load unpacked** and select the extension file folder.
+5. Click **Load unpacked** and select the `dist` folder.
-5. The extension will now appear in your Chrome toolbar.
+6. The extension will now appear in your Chrome toolbar.

 ## Usage
-1. Navigate to a LinkedIn post creation page or an X.com compose page.
+1. Navigate to a LinkedIn post page.
-2. Highlight the text you want to format.
+2. Select the text you want to format.
 3. Use the following keyboard shortcuts to apply text styling:
    - `Ctrl+B` for bold
    - `Ctrl+I` for italic
    - `Ctrl+Y` for bullet list
    - `Ctrl+M` for numbered list
-4. Styled text is converted into Unicode-compatible characters to maintain format across platforms.

 ## Keyboard Shortcuts
 | Shortcut | Action          |